 Photo credit: AELTC: Adam Warner

-Neil Stubley celebrates his 24th Wimbledon Championships in 2019 as Head of Horticulture and Groundscare at the world famous venue.
+Neil Stubley celebrates his 24th Wimbledon Championships in 2019 as Head of Courts and Horticulture at the world famous venue.
 Ahead of this year’s tennis tournament, he chats with Maggie Walsh about his career and reveals his tips for maintaining the perfect grass court

 Tell us a little bit about yourself, how and why you chose this as a career and how you became Head of Courts and Horticulture at Wimbledon.
 I first started as a chef when I left school, but got disillusioned with the long hours and weekend work.
 So at the time my Mum was working at a horticulture college and she suggested that while I was still living at home I should take the opportunity to change careers.
 So I started my foundations in horticulture then moved to turf, getting my National Diploma in Sports Turf at Norwood Hall College.